aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/advance-chart-since-excel-2016/creating-treemap-chart/_index.md

 ---
-title: How to create TreeMap chart with JavaScript via C++
+title: How to create Treemap chart with JavaScript via C++
-linktitle: How to create TreeMap chart
+linktitle: How to create Treemap chart
 description: Learn how to create a Treemap chart in Aspose.Cells for JavaScript via C++.
 Our guide will help you understand the various properties and formatting options available for Treemap charts, including colors, labels, and data representation.
 keywords: Aspose.Cells for JavaScript via C++, Treemap chart, create, properties, formatting, colors, labels, data representation, circular chart, hierarchical charting.
 type: docs